Scattered Mixture-of-Experts Implementation: Performance

 \subsection{Decreasing sparsity}

 We can view the SMoE as an interpolation between a model with the size of just the active parameters $k \cdot d_\mathrm{expert}$ and a large fully dense model with $E \cdot d_\mathrm{expert}$.
-However, SMoE comes with additional overhead to compute, and we want to measure how much reducing sparsity will affect throughput, in comparison to a fully dense model.
+However, SMoE comes with additional overhead (\textit{e.g.} routing, sorting), and we want to measure how much reducing sparsity will affect throughput, in comparison to a fully dense model.

 In this experiment, we tested on increasing values of $k \leq 30$.
 Further increasing $k$ reaches the limit of device memory for Megablocks.
 We maintain $E=64$ for all runs, and compare the performance of both Megablocks and \projectname to a dense model with a $\dff = E \cdot \dexpert$.